stellar/soroban-quest--pioneer/README.md

 ## Soroban CLI

 Your workspace includes the Soroban CLI, as well.
-The Soroban CLI can execute Soroban contracts in the same environment the contract will execute on network, however in a local sandbox.
-This tool is in active development.
-So, conventions and usage should be expected to change.
+The Soroban CLI is an essential tool to interact with Soroban's JSON-RPC servers and execute smart contracts on the network.
 You can always find the latest about the [Soroban CLI here][soroban-cli]!

 ## Testnet